ibilalkayy/nlc/README.md

 # NLC

-NLC (NativeLink CLI) is a simple command-line application that allows you to upload files using a subcommand-based interface.
+NLC (NativeLink Client) is a simple command-line application that allows you to upload files using a subcommand-based interface.
 The project is built with Rust and uses the `clap` crate for argument parsing.

 ## Features